zama-ai/concrete-ml/use_case_examples/resnet/README.md

 ## Overview

 This project executes the ResNet18 image classification model using Fully Homomorphic Encryption (FHE) with Concrete ML.
-The model is adapted for FHE compatibility and tested on a small subset of tiny-imagenet (up-sampled) images.
+The model is adapted for FHE compatibility and tested on a small subset of imagenet images.

 ## ResNet18